smartdevicelink/sdl_evolution/proposals/0148-template-additional-submenus.md

 ### AddSubMenu

-This change is the ability to send an addSubMenu command with a parent id.
+This change is paired with the ability to send an addSubMenu command with a parent ID.

 ```xml
 <function name="AddSubMenu" functionID="AddSubMenuID" messagetype="request">